 Are High-Yield Savings Accounts Worth It?
 Here’s Everything You Need To Know

 The lure of inexpensive healthcare is one of the top reasons for living abroad.
 Even working Americans travel to other countries for medical procedures to save money.
 Billy Kaderli said both he and his wife have benefited from low-cost, quality medical care overseas.

 For example, he said paid $320 to have a colonoscopy done in Thailand — which included a private taxi ride home after the procedure as part of the cost.
 The average price for a colonoscopy in the U.S. is about $3,600 and can exceed $8,000, according to Health Affairs.
 In Mexico, he paid $250 for a dental X-ray and porcelain crown replacement.
 In the U.S., the average cost for a porcelain crown is $1,000 – $3,500 per tooth, according to the Consumer Guide to Dentistry.

 In general, the care the Kaderlis have received outside the U.S. has been better, he said.
 The doctors speak English, and there is often no wait to see a specialist.
 According to Billy Kaderli, he and his wife are able to pay out of pocket because the costs are low.

 You’ll Save Money on Transportation

-The annual cost to own and operate a sedan in the U.S. is $8,588, according to AAA.
+The annual cost to own and operate a car in the U.S. is $9,666, according to AAA.
 When you retire abroad, you might not need a car because public transit is more common and reliable.
-"There are all sorts of ways to get around that are easier than in the states," Akaisha Kaderli said.
-And the costs are low, she added.
+“There are all sorts of ways to get around that are easier than in the States,” Akaisha Kaderli said, adding that the costs are low.